Hello from 1066 – A Medieval Mosaic

 In 1665 Christopher Wren designed a plan for the renovation of the St. Paul’s Cathedral, which was starting to fall into decay.
 But disaster struck again on the night of September 2, 1666, when the Great Fire of London destroyed four-fifths of all of London, wiping 13,200 houses and 89 churches, including the St. Paul’s Cathedral off the map.
 The first stone for the cathedral was laid on June 21, 1675, and the building was completed in 1711.

 One of the really sad things about visiting St Paul’s Cathedral is that after paying £17 each we were still unable to take photographs.
 The three of us joined a tour which was quite interesting.
-There are very few stained glass windows except in the Lady Chapel and much fewer monuments then Westminster Abbey but the monuments that are there are mostly huge like the monuments to the 1st Duke of Wellington and Lord Horatio Nelson.
+There are very few stained-glass windows except in the Lady Chapel and much fewer monuments then Westminster Abbey but the monuments that are there are mostly huge like the monuments to the 1st Duke of Wellington and Lord Horatio Nelson.
 There is also a tomb of Christopher Wren and a number of important artists are buried here as well.

-The most amazing part of the cathedral are the mosaics on the ceiling which were added in 1890 after Queen Victoria complained that there was not enough colour in the cathedral.
+The most amazing part of the cathedral is the mosaics on the ceiling which were added in 1890 after Queen Victoria complained that there was not enough colour in the cathedral.
 We really enjoyed our visit and enjoyed spending time with Rachael as she was especially interested in the gold and gilding.
 She had been told that when we stood in the circle below the dome we should turn around with our eyes closed and make a wish which we all did.
 Fun!
 We were unable to go up to the Whispering Gallery as it was closed because a 19-year-old boy fell to his death from there two weeks ago.
 I had read about it but did not realise where it was until later.
-We also saw the wall monument to Florence Nightingale and Sir Winston Churchill.
+We also saw the wall monuments to Florence Nightingale and Sir Winston Churchill.

 After lunch, we walked to Monument tube station and took the underground to Tower Hill as we had booked to visit the Tower of London.
 The Tower of London was built by William the Conqueror.
 We were all keen to visit the Crown Jewels.
 The queue was long but we joined it and we were only in the queue for about half an hour.
 Kings and queens of England have stored crowns, robes, and other items of their ceremonial regalia at the Tower of London for over 600 years.